Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 1. Creation of Standing Committees

-• A standing committee is any committee created to oversee a specific area or specific areas of institutional mission fulfillment, strategic planning, or performance.
+• A standing committee is any committee created to oversee a specific area or areas of institutional mission fulfillment, strategic planning, or performance.

 • College Council or WNC faculty and staff may propose the creation of a new standing committee to address specific areas of institutional mission fulfillment, strategic planning, or performance as needed.